 Even before "Everybody's Talkin'" hit, 1969 was a banner year for Nilsson.
 That March, Three Dog Night hit #55 with the Aerial Ballet song, "One."
 A million-seller, "One" was a breakthrough for both the group and the songwriter.

 Nilsson's third album, Harry, followed close on the heels of Midnight Cowboy.
-It spawned a Top 40 single, "I Guess The Lord Must Be In New York City," proving that the song originally written as a movie theme could succeed on its own.
+It spawned a Top 40 single, "I Guess the Lord Must Be in New York City," proving that the song originally written as a movie theme could succeed on its own.
 Although Harry did not include "Everybody's Talkin'" (fans would have to buy Midnight Cowboy or Aerial Ballet for that), it became Nilsson's first hit album, reaching #120 during its 15 weeks on the charts.
 It came at an important time for Nilsson, for it showed "Everybody's Talkin'" listeners, who had been attracted by his singing voice, that he had a unique songwriting voice as well.

 Nilsson later noted that his album catalog tended toward trilogies.
 There is a point to that (no pun intended), for Harry seems in many ways like the final chapter in the trilogy that began with Pandemonium Shadow Show.
 Its songs are linked by a theme of retrospection, from the haunting "Mournin' Glory Story" (which Nilsson later admitted was unwittingly influenced by the Beatles' "For No One"), to the wistfully childlike "The Puppy Song" (originally written for Mary Hopkin).
 In addition to ending a cycle, the album also began one, with Nilsson's first of many great Randy Newman covers, "Simon Smith and the Amazing Dancing Bear."